How to Become a Product Manager

-Clearly, it’s a position that demands a vast degree of competency across any number of disciplines and competencies.
+Clearly, it’s a position that demands a vast degree of competency across any number of disciplines.
 So to answer the question in our title, yes!
 A product management certificate is worth it, and many Product Managers (or aspiring Product Managers) are enrolling in certification programs.

 Let’s take a closer look at why a product management certification is worth your time.

 Demand Is High – And Salaries Are Too

 It seems that good Product Managers are hard to find.

 In 2016, the Wall Street Journal reported that Product Manager was the most coveted job title among M.B.A. graduates, and life as a Product Manager has only gotten better since.
 CBS News recently listed it among the Top 10 best jobs in America, noting the abundance of openings.